-11. Investment Properties
+12. Investment Properties

 The Group controls a significant property portfolio.
 In prior years, a significant proportion of this portfolio was utilized by the Group companies as retail outlets and for other operating activity purposes.
 The Group gradually abandoned its retail activity and has become an investment property company by leasing an increasing proportion of its real estate portfolio to third parties.
 Investment property is measured in the consolidated statement of financial position at historic cost less accumulated depreciation.
-An external valuation was rendered to the Group about all of its investment properties as of 31 December 2018.
-The key valuation methodology and major assumptions used in the valuation are set out below in this note.

-Movements in investment properties measured at cost in 2018 and 2017 were as follows:
+Movements in investment properties measured at cost in 2019 and 2018 were as follows: